Stacked-Org/stacked-docs/docs/Tooling/stacked-cli.md

 // @stacked-route
 ```

-Now if you run `stacked create view myView` you'll see that all the files are generated AND we also add the route into your `app.dart` file.
+Now if you run `stacked create view profile` you'll see that all the files are generated AND we also add the route into your `app.dart` file.
 The modifications are optional so if you don't have it they won't happen and everything else will still work.

 ### Create Service